 Here's what I've been up.
-The projects are in reverse chronological order.

 As physics has remained one of the least diverse STEM fields, increasing attention is directed toward the admission practices of graduate programs.
 There are many components to a quality graduate application and I am interested in how those components of the application influence whether the admission committee will accept or reject the student.

 As part of this research, I've investigated how rubric-based holistic admissions might provide a route to make admissions more equitable.
 Using machine learning methods to compare how our program admitted applicants before and after the implementation of the rubric, I found that rubrics-based admissions does appear to be a promising path forward.

 As part of this work, I've also investigated whether the physics GRE helps applicants who might be missed in the admissions process stand out as it is often claimed to do.
 The results suggest the opposite!
 For many of the applicants who might be able to benefit from a high score, they didn't actually benefit.
 Further, some otherwise competitive applicants had lower chances of admission due to their scores.

 PERbites is a site devoted to making the results of physics education accessible to those outside of the PER community.
 The site is one of about a dozen in the ScienceBites community, which consists of graduate students and postdocs from around the world working to present their research fields in understandable ways to those outside of the field.